-Last summer, Nelsons made his debut at Tanglewood, and in January 2013, he made his Symphony Hall debut.
-This new appointment cements Andris Nelsons as one of the most sought-after conductors on the international scene today, a distinguished name both on the opera and concert podiums.
+Andris Nelsons is Music Director of the Boston Symphony Orchestra (BSO).
+Nelsons made his Boston Symphony Orchestra debut in March 2011, leading Mahler’s Symphony no. 9 at Carnegie Hall.
+In summer 2012, Nelsons made his debut at Tanglewood, and in January 2013, he made his Symphony Hall debut.
+In summer 2015, following his first year in Boston, Andris Nelsons’ position as BSO Music Director was extended through the 2021-22 season.
+This appointment firmly underlines Andris Nelsons as one of the most renowned conductors on the international scene today, a distinguished name both on the opera and concert podiums.

 Born in Riga in 1978 into a family of musicians, Andris Nelsons began his career as a trumpeter in the Latvian National Opera Orchestra before studying conducting.
 He was Principal Conductor of Nordwestdeutsche Philharmonie in Herford, Germany 2006-2009 and Music Director of Latvian National Opera 2003-2007.